mosse-security/mcsi-library/docs/articles/2022/05/windows-recycle-bin-forensics-dumpster-diving-for-evidence/windows-recycle-bin-forensics-dumpster-diving-for-evidence.md

 ![windows recycle bin](images/bin-8.png)

 On the current machine, the Recycle Bin displays the deleted files _stars.png_ and _tent.png_.
 Typically, a forensic investigator would copy the contents of the Recycle Bin to another machine for analysis.
 When the contents of the bin are copied and viewed on another computer, the contents would appear as seen in the following screenshot.
-You can see that there are four PNG files, the names of two files start with $I and the names of two files start with $R. There is also a _desktop.ini_ file.
-Whenever a file is deleted, two files are created $I and $R with the same extension as the deleted file.
-The $R file holds the actual file content.
-The $I file holds metadata about the deletion activity (deletion timestamp, absolute path of the file, file name, file size) that was initially observed in the GUI.
+You can see that there are four PNG files, the names of two files start with `$I` and the names of two files start with `$R`.
+There is also a _desktop.ini_ file.
+Whenever a file is deleted, two files are created `$I` and `$R` with the same extension as the deleted file.
+The `$R `file holds the actual file content.
+The `$I `file holds metadata about the deletion activity (deletion timestamp, absolute path of the file, file name, file size) that was initially observed in the GUI.

 Note the file names of the two files underlined in the following screenshot.
-After $I and $R, both files have the same sequence of characters.
-Likewise, note the names of the other pair of $I and $R files – they have the same sequence of characters too.
+After `$I` and `$R`, both files have the same sequence of characters.
+Likewise, note the names of the other pair of `$I `and `$R `files – they have the same sequence of characters too.
 Six characters will be added to a pair of $I and $R files, making the filename have a total of 8 characters. _desktop.ini_ has some information about folder configuration.

 ![windows recycle bin](images/bin-9.png)

-Even without copying the contents of the Recycle Bin to another computer, you can view the bunch of $I and $R files present via the Command Prompt.
+Even without copying the contents of the Recycle Bin to another computer, you can view the bunch of `$I` and `$R` files present via the Command Prompt.

-The $I files can be parsed using tools like *$I Parse\*.
+The `$I` files can be parsed using tools like *`$I Parse\`*.
 The input to this tool will be the entire Recycle Bin acquired from a target computer.

 ![windows recycle bin](images/bin-10.png)